AgenTEE: Confidential LLM Agent Execution on Edge Devices: Implementation

 \section{Implementation}

 There is no native Arm CCA hardware yet commercially available.
 We therefore rely on OpenCCA~\cite{bertschi2025opencca}, an open-source prototype implementation of Arm CCA.
-OpenCCA implements a prototype pf CCA of an embedded cost-effective hardware, Radxa Rock 5B~\cite{ROCK5B}.
+OpenCCA implements a prototype of CCA on an embedded cost-effective hardware, Radxa Rock 5B~\cite{ROCK5B}.
 Although this prototype cannot exactly forecast system performance on future CCA hardware, it provides a practical and best-effort approximation in the absence of commercial hardware support.

 \para{Software Stack} Our implementation builds on Trusted Firmware-A~\cite{TF-A} (v2.11) as the Monitor and the reference RMM implementation~\cite{RMM} (v0.5.0).
 We use linux-cca~\cite{linux-cca} (v5+v7) as both host and guest operating system, and kvmtool-cca~\cite{kvmtool-cca} (v3/cca) as the virtual machine manager (VMM).
 To enable CSM between realms, we apply CAEC’s patches to the RMM, linux-cca, and kvmtool-cca used in the implementation.